Chops

 a vendor of wanke

-The native of Basin, Ilorin, said: “I take my time to prepare my foods and we value our customers.”
 On the misconception of the origin of wanke (just like the ownership tussle between Nigerians and Ghanaians over jollof rice), she disclosed that wanke is not typical to only Ghana as she has never been to Ghana, but knows how to prepare the food traditionally.
-She affirms that a few Ghanaians that live in Ilorin also patronise her wanke.
+She affirms that a few Ghanaians who live in Ilorin also patronise her wanke.

-Mummy Dammy Buka, at Oke-Odo, right in front of Item 7, also serves other Nigerian dishes.
-Wanke, however, accounts for the highest footfalls in the restaurant.
+Mummy Dammy Buka, at Oke-Odo, right in front of Item 7, a different restaurant, also serves other Nigerian dishes.
+Wanke, however, accounts for the highest traffic in the restaurant.

 Vanessa Ugorji, an avid reader who enjoys cooking, writes from Ilorin, Kwara State